coredns/coredns.io/content/blog/packet-performace.md

 2017/06/25 09:21:51 [INFO] Parsed line: {branch="pr-753",cpu="8",subsystem="coredns"}requestdo_coredns: 1000000000 2.110000 0 0
 ~~~

-The latest known branches are found by using a "recording rule" that (ab)uses an extra metrics that
+The latest known branches are found by using a "recording rule" that uses an extra metrics that
 `mbench` exports: `_start_time_seconds`:
-So we only see the active branches from the last *n* branches: `benchmark_coredns_branches_10
+So we only see the active branches from the last *n* branches: `benchmark_coredns_branches_topk10
 = topk(10, benchmark_coredns_proxylookup_bytes_gauge{branch != "master"})`

 There is also `cron.hourly` that tests master on a continous basis, which we display separately in